top of page

 • “I keep my guard up so I don’t get hurt again.”

-• “I don’t think I’ll ever fully heal.”
+• “I don’t think I’ll ever heal completely.”

-Through trauma-focused therapy, it’s possible to:
+Through trauma-focused therapy, it is possible to:

-• Lower emotional defenses without losing yourself
+• Lower your emotional defenses without losing yourself.

-• Release anger without minimizing what happened
+• Release anger without being fearful of what could happen.

-• Feel grounded instead of constantly on edge
+• Feel grounded instead of feeling tense.

-• Trust that you’ll be okay — even if a relationship ends
+• Trust that you’ll be okay even if a relationship ends.

 Healing doesn’t mean forgetting.